xlibre-alpine/xlibre-ports/README.md

 ## TODO

 - [ ] Build and package Xlibre once a new version is released via GitHub Actions
+- [ ] Add support for Chimera Linux

 ## Related Links